C. Dallett Hemphill Summer Internship Program

 We seek partnerships with institutions that are willing to provide mentorship and further the professional and intellectual development of interns.
 Each proposed internship should have components that include research, analysis, and communication.

-Potential partners should submit a one-page letter of interest by January 16, 2024, addressing the following:
+Potential partners should submit a one-page letter of interest at the location linked below by January 17, 2025, addressing the following:

 • Duties of the proposed internship.